sabarishs/hivemq-kafka-plugin/README.md

 I tested this on my macbook pro (Intel(R) Core(TM) i7-4870HQ CPU @ 2.50GHz (Quad Core), 16 GB RAM) with HiveMQ, MQTT client, Kafka running on the same instance.
 Without pushing to Kafka, HiveMQ is processing 10k messages per second.
 With Kafka push, HiveMQ processes 10k messages in 1.250 seconds.
 So that is a 250 ms overhead for every 10k messages.
 This is time it takes to push to Kafka.

+#### Performance
+Performance without forsaking ordering guarantees.
+This plugin cuts down on one extra network hop.

 #### Good defaults
 By default, does synchronous puts to Kafka with full acks.
 This means message delivery to Kafka is ensured as soon as message is received in the HiveMQ broker.
 This is ofcourse, the slowest mode, but gives the best guarantee.